ryanw-mobile/cat-news/README.md

 Further changes to this project are entirely experimental, for applying some later techs and keep the tech stack updated.

+The project now requires no initial keystore setup to run the debug build.
 ```

 * Fully functional.
 Use `fakeDebug` or `fakeRelease` to have the App retrieve mock data locally.